 BitMEX leverage calculator & BitMEX profit calculator

-Before opening long or short positions on BitMEX, you can calculate the liquidation price of a specific order by entering values related to the order into the calculator.
+Before opening long or short positions on BitMEX, you can calculate the liquidation price of a specific order by using BitMEX’s liquidation price calculator.

 In the example below, my long position with 10x leverage will be liquidated at 7300.5 USD.
-As the leverage is 10x, my initial margin (cost) is 2500 USD.
+As the leverage is 10x, my initial margin (cost) should be around 2500 USD.